 Mission: To fly Tennessee Valley Korean War veterans to Washington, D.C. to visit their memorial and others for a day of remembrance and gratitude for their service to our Nation and courage in the cause for freedom.

 When: Our 1st flight on November 12th, 2011 was a success (Mission Completed!).
-Our second and final flight is targeted for November, 2015... providing we raise the needed funds.
+Our second and final flight will happen once we raise the remaining needed funds ($60K).
 But one thing is for sure - We Will Fly!

 Initial consideration is for those Tennessee Valley Korean War Veterans, who served in Korea and live in the counties of: Limestone, Madison, Morgan, Marshall and Jackson.
 Exception(s) could be made for a veteran(s) living outside of those areas.
 Future flights will be considered based upon the number of Korean War veterans that live in the Tennessee Valley and available funds.